-The delegation of Ukraine warmly welcomes the Head of the OSCE Mission to Moldova Ambassador Michael Scanlan back to the Permanent Council and thanks him for his thoughtful and forward-looking report.
+The Delegation of Ukraine warmly welcomes the Head of the OSCE Mission to Moldova Ambassador Michael Scanlan back to the Permanent Council and thanks him for his comprehensive report.

-Underlining the importance of Mission’s full access to all of Moldova, we encourage the Mission to continue providing regular updates on the political and security situation on the ground, in particular in the Transdniestrian region of Moldova and border areas adjacent to Odesa oblast of Ukraine.
+Considering the mandate of the OSCE Mission to Moldova we view it as indispensable that the Mission be provided unfettered access throughout the country, including Transdniestria.
+Ukraine encourages comprehensive Mission`s reporting on the political and security situation on the ground, in particular in the Transdniestrian region of Moldova and border areas with Ukraine adjacent to Odesa oblast.

 Thank you, Mr. Chairperson.